 Cirrus Academy teachers are highly qualified and have all appropriate state certifications and clearances.

 Yes.
 Cirrus Academy is pleased to announce all students will eat FREE breakfast and lunch through Community Eligibility Provision.
-This school term we will introduce breakfast in the classroom for K-5th grades and Grab and Go for 6th-8th grades.

 Meals, foods, and beverages that are sold or served at Cirrus Academy meet state and federal requirements based on the USDA Dietary Guidelines.
 All meals, foods, and beverages are prepared and served by qualified child nutrition professionals.